StackItHQ/stackit-hiring-assignment-Rahulrayudu/README.md

   - Click the "Apply Filter" button to send the filtered data to a Google Sheets spreadsheet.
   - Check your Google Sheets account to find the filtered data saved in the specified spreadsheet.

+## Deployed on Streamlit
+ - https://importcsvtoappsheets-ftfz63bkt8m8qvrzka5ayw.streamlit.app/
+ - Please Vist the deployed page
+  ![Working](./working_video/IMG1.png)

+## Checklist
 - [✔] My code's working just fine! 🥳
 - [✔] I have recorded a video showing it working and embedded it in the README ▶️
 - [✔] I have tested all the normal working cases 😎
 - [✔] I have even solved some edge cases 💪
 - [✔] I added my very planned-out approach to the problem at the end of this README 📜

-## Deployed on Streamlit
- - https://importcsvtoappsheets-ftfz63bkt8m8qvrzka5ayw.streamlit.app/
- - Please Vist the deployed page
-  ![Working](./working_video/IMG1.png)

 ## Developer's Section
 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*